DrewPagal/Cambio/README.md

 1. With a shuffled deck, every player is given 4 cards Image
     (Optional: sometimes, cards are set up like this)
+2. Place the rest of the cards in a deck to draw from
+3. Determine the player turn order

+   Clockwise, counterclockwise, et cetera

+4.